Ant & Dec: Other activities

 In 2006, a celebration of the show Spitting Image saw Ant and Dec having their own puppets made.
 They have also been made into cartoon characters on the comedy show 2DTV, and face masks in Avid Merrions Bo Selecta.

 On 28 September 2008, news outlets reported that the pair were attacked by the Taliban whilst in Afghanistan to present a Pride of Britain Award.

 In December 2008, the duo starred in their first seasonal advert in seven years, for the supermarket chain Sainsbury's.
 The duo appeared alongside chef Jamie Oliver.
 In March 2009, the duo filmed a short film for inclusion on Comic Relief, which documents a visit to a community centre for young carers in the North East.
 In September 2009, the duo released their official autobiography, entitled Ooh!
 What a Lovely Pair.
 Our Story.
 In October 2010, the duo appeared in several Nintendo adverts playing both the Wii and Nintendo DS.

 In 2011 and 2014, they both appeared on the ITV2 comedy panel show Celebrity Juice.
 From February 2013 to March 2015 they appeared in adverts for supermarket Morrisons.
 Between February 2016 and March 2018, they had appeared in adverts for car company Suzuki.

 In 2014, Ant & Dec designed a black and white striped Paddington Bear statue, one of fifty statues of the bear located around London prior to the release of the film Paddington, which was auctioned to raise funds for the National Society for the Prevention of Cruelty to Children (NSPCC).

 In 2015, the pair made a cameo appearance on the U.S. adaptation of Saturday Night Takeaway, NBC's Best Time Ever with Neil Patrick Harris.
 They are also executive producers on the show.

 In 2020, they celebrated 30 years of working together, releasing a book titled Once Upon A Tyne.
 It featured stories from their time as a duo and from behind the scenes of their shows.

 OBEs

 On 10 June 2016, it was announced that the duo would be awarded OBE status by Queen Elizabeth II at an investiture later that year.
 The pair said they were both "shocked, but incredibly honoured".
-McPartlin and Donnelly collected their awards for services to broadcasting and entertainment at Buckingham Palace from Prince Charles on 27 January 2017.
+McPartlin and Donnelly collected their awards for services to broadcasting and entertainment at Buckingham Palace from Prince Charles (now King Charles III) on 27 January 2017.

 Guinness World Record

 On 28 January 2020, the duo were awarded the Guinness World Record for "the most National Television Awards won consecutively for Best Presenter" which was at 18 as of 22 January 2019.
-The record has since been broken 3 times by Ant and Dec themselves after they won the same award 3 years consecutively as of 13 October 2022, bringing the new record to 21.
+The record was broken a further 5 times by Ant and Dec themselves after they won the same award 5 years consecutively bringing the new record to 23.
+The run ended in 2025 when Gary Lineker won the award.